sid314/nitch-clone/README.md

 placed in `$XDG_HOME/nitch-clone`
 (It will be`~/.config/nitch-clone/config.toml` for most users).

+Run `nitch-clone -h` to see available options.
+The default options are set through your config and you can override them with cli flags.

-Currently 9 themes are available
+Currently 10 themes are available

 - catppuccin-mocha
 - catppuccin-frappe
 - catppuccin-latte
 - catppuccin-macchiato
 - grayscale
+- classic
-- 6-colors
+- high-intensity
-- random-6-colors
+- kanagawa-wave
-- 6-colors-high-intensity
+- kanagawa-lotus
-- random-6-colors-high-intensity
+- kanagawa-dragon

 The dots and border color can be set independently of the theme.